 [Update Feb 2015] On 2/10/15, the National Lawyers Guild submitted this report to the International Criminal Court debunking Israeli claims that the 2014 summer attack on Gaza was self-defense.

-[Update Sept 2014] In the U.S., most media and politicians framed the issue of Israel's summer 2014 attacks on Gaza as “Israel has the right to defend itself.
-Israel is defending itself from Hamas rockets raining down on it.”
+[Update Sept 2014] Israel's 2014 summer war on Gaza was framed by most U.S. media and politicians as “Israel has the right to defend itself.
+Israel is defending itself from Hamas rocket attacks.”
 Putting aside the facts that (1) an Occupying Power* cannot make war on the people it is occupying and legitimately call it “self-defense”, and that (2) Gazans have the right under international law to resist Israel's illegal occupation "by all available means, including armed struggle", although not to target civilians, the immediate cause for this conflict was specific Israeli aggression, not indiscriminate Hamas rocket attacks.
 Israel started it.
-Prime Minister Netanyahu used the excuse of the abduction of three Jewish Israeli teenagers on June 12 to go on a rampage in the West Bank, arresting hundreds of Hamas supporters, destroying homes, and killing six Palestinians.
+Prime Minister Netanyahu used the June 12 abduction of three Jewish Israeli teenagers as an excuse to go on a rampage in the West Bank, arresting hundreds of Hamas supporters, destroying homes, and killing six Palestinians.
 Israel later fired a missile into Gaza, killing a Hamas operative.
 Only then, on June 30 at the earliest (Hamas claims July 7), two weeks after the rampage began, did Hamas respond with rockets.
 It was later revealed that the Israeli government knew from Day One (and here) that the boys were dead and that Hamas leadership had nothing to do with it.
 Israel’s responsibility for starting the violence is amply discussed in the several articles listed below**.
 The timeline can be seen directly from the weekly reports of Israel’s own Meir Amit Intelligence and Terrorism Information Center:

 Report for Week of June 3-10, 2014 [the week before the three teenagers were abducted and Netanyahu's rampage began in West Bank]: "This past week no rocket or mortar shell hits were identified in Israel's south." (p.3)

-*As of 2017, Israel still occupies Gaza.
-Although Israel claims that after pulling its soldiers and settlements out in 2005 it is no longer the Occupying Power, occupation is defined in international law as being "under the authority of the hostile army" (Article 42 Section III of the 1907 Hague Regulations), and has nothing to do with presence of settlements or where exactly soldiers are deployed.
-Israel still controls Gaza's airspace, coastline, and most land borders, unilaterally sets a buffer zone on the Gaza side of the security fence, controls Gaza's telecommunications, water, and most electricity networks, and makes military incursions at will.
+*As of 2018, Gaza is still considered occupied by Israel.
+Although Israel claims that after pulling its soldiers and settlements out in 2005 it was no longer the Occupying Power, occupation is defined in international law as being "under the authority of the hostile army" (Article 42 Section III of the 1907 Hague Regulations), and is based on control, not the presence of settlements or location of soldiers.
+The Israeli military still controls Gaza's airspace, coastline, and most land borders, unilaterally sets a wide buffer zone on the Gaza side of the security fence, controls Gaza's telecommunications, water, and most electricity networks, and makes military incursions at will.
 Israel still controls Gaza's population registry and ID cards.
 The international community and the UN Security Council still regard Israel as the Occupying Power, with UNSC Resolution 1860 in 2009 "stressing that the Gaza Strip remains an integral part of the territory occupied in 1967."
-Israel's occupation is considered unlawful and has never received UN Security Council approval.
+Israel's occupation is considered unlawful and the UN Security Council has demanded its end.